usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-1/Management of Digital Service Delivery.md

 Remember: Your active involvement doesn't mean micromanagement.
 Focus on removing barriers and ensuring the contract supports successful delivery.

-### Resources for Digital Service Delivery Management
+### Resources for digital service delivery management

 * [Digital Services Playbook](http://playbook.cio.gov)
 * [Agile Acquisition Guide](https://www.dau.edu/sites/default/files/Migrated/CopDocuments/AgilePilotsGuidebook%20V1.0%2027Feb20.pdf)
 * [Federal User Experience Guidance](http://designsystem.digital.gov)

-### In-Class Activity Preview: Who Does What?
-Agile Role Round Robin
+### In-Class activity preview: Who does what?
+Agile role round robin

 Agile delivery requires close coordination between federal and vendor roles but also clear responsibility.

 In an upcoming live session, you will complete the Agile Role Round Robin activity.
 In this interactive activity, you'll explore common delivery scenarios from the perspective of roles like the CO, COR, PO, and vendor team members.
 Together, you’ll identify decision points, clarify responsibilities, and surface where alignment matters most.

 This activity will reinforce key concepts from the *Managing Digital Service Delivery* lesson and help you apply them in a realistic, role-based context.

 ---
-## Amplifying Agile Delivery
+## Amplifying Agile delivery

 ### Introduction